WordPress plugin change record

 1. Stop making multiple checkout changes at once.
 Record the current Stripe Gateway, WooPayments, WooCommerce, cache plugin, CDN, and checkout type.

 2. Clear every cache layer.
-Include plugin cache, server cache, CDN/Cloudflare, browser cache, and any JavaScript optimization cache.
+Include plugin cache, server cache, CDN/Cloudflare, browser cache, and JavaScript optimization cache.

 3. Exclude Stripe.js from local caching or optimization.
 Do not combine, delay, rewrite, or locally cache Stripe-hosted JavaScript.

 4. Temporarily disable Adaptive Pricing if checkout remains down.
-This avoids the failing code path while you isolate the root cause.

 5. Use only one Stripe-based gateway unless intentionally configured.
-Decide whether WooPayments or the standalone Stripe Gateway processes cards.

 What is not yet proven?